kjendrzyca/best-practices/README.md

 - Use business vocabulary everywhere, even in the unit tests

 ##QA
-- **QA is should prevent bugs not find them**
+- **QA should prevent bugs not find them**

 ##Design patterns
 - Do not make new problems only to solve them by applying design pattern
 - Singleton is OK if it does only one of those two things at a time: reading or writing
-- Strategy and factory are the best friends
+- Strategy and factory patterns are the best friends
 - Inject strategy by DI unless it needs to be changed often.
 Then use factory.
 - Decorators can be done by using aspect programming.
 - Do not use decorator if it changes completely the behavior of decorating object.